Join the Experience ›

 MIRANDA ESCOBAR, ENGAGEMENT COORDINATOR

 Miranda is born and raised here in Tucson and has developed a great love for the Sonoran Desert she calls home through community, culture, and family.
 She received her Bachelor’s degree in Political Science and a Minor in Mexican-American Studies.
 Passionate about social justice, Miranda has worked and collaborated with various non-profit and youth serving organizations in the Tucson community.
 Having worked in both reproductive health and environmental education, Miranda understands the necessity of viewing social and environmental issues through an intersectional lens.
-In her free time, you can find Miranda with family, friends, & fur babies; hiking, walking, reading, enjoying music, & roller skating.
+In her free time, you can find Miranda with family, friends, & fur babies; and doing yoga & going to the gym.

 IMG_0776